 Experiential learning has been shown to be more effective than other kinds of training in many areas.
-A simulation allows employees to learn by experiencing the consequences of their actions and repeating different strategies to see different outcomes.
+Business simulations delivered via elearning allow employees to learn by experiencing the consequences of their actions and repeating different strategies to see different outcomes.

-Studies show that you can not only impact on learner’s knowledge of the content of the simulation but also more general skills.
+Studies in business simulations show that you can not only impact on learner’s knowledge of the content of the simulation but also more general skills.

 “Business simulation games can improve not only conceptual knowledge about project management but also team working and the participants’ other soft skills.” — Silke Geithner and Daniela Menzel | Dresden and Chemnitz Universities of Technology, Germany

 Research into critical thinking in students shows that skills are improved by taking part in management simulations.

 “Participation in simulations is an effective way to develop critical thinking skills" — Kathi J. Lovelace, Fabian Eggers and Loren R. Dyck | Academy of Management

 In a study that assesses the utility of web-based simulations for developing critical thinking skills, the content of the simulation was secondary to the intended effect.
 Even if the content of the simulation is not relevant to the exact role a learner plays in an organisation, they will benefit from taking part.